 Do I report a personal loan as income on taxes?

 If a personal loan is forgiven or canceled, you’ll most likely need to pay taxes on the amount that’s forgiven or canceled.
-You’ll also need to complete and submit a tax form 1099-C (Cancelation of Debt) form as part of this process.
+You’ll need to complete and submit a tax form 1099-C (Cancellation of Debt) form as part of this process.
 There are some exceptions to this, however, so delve into your specific situation, possibly with a tax professional, to understand it in detail.

 Can interest paid on personal loans be tax-deductible?